osteele/ipython-secrets/README.rst

-Jupyter Secrets
+IPython Secrets
 ===============

 |PyPI version| |Doc Status| |License| |Supported Python|

-**Jupyter Secrets** makes it easier to use secrets in a Jupyter notebook.
+**IPython Secrets** makes it easier to use secrets in a Jupyter notebook.

 The first time `get_secret` is called, it prompts the user for the password or other secret.
 After this value is read, it is saved in the system keyring, and